 Photo courtesy of Stephs Family Stitches (affiliate)

 One of my favorite materials for making girl baby Halloween costumes is crochet.
 The costumes are so soft and comfy for your baby to wear.

-This cute little baby mermaid costume is perfect for a non-crawling little one (affiliate).
-(The large mermaid tail might get in the way if you have a little one on the move.)
+This adorable baby mermaid costume is perfect for a non-crawling little one (affiliate).
+(The long mermaid tail might get in the way if you have a little one on the move.)
 Complete with a “shell” top and pretty little headband that your little doesn’t have to keep on, it’s one of my favorites.